andywood873/Menova/README.md

 - Smart Contract Integration: While the UI integration is still in progress, the underlying smart contract for the marketplace has been successfully built and deployed.
 The demo version allows users to buy NFTs directly from the NFT smart contract.

-- OpenSea API Integration: Menova AI leverages the OpenSea API to fetch all NFT data from the Avalanche testnet.
+- OpenSea API Integration: Menova AI leverages the OpenSea API to fetch all NFT data from the Polygon Network.
 This integration also facilitates the tokengating of prompts.

 ## Smart Contract Address